Exploring the Block Page

 - Block: The block height, also known as a block number, indicates the position of a particular block in the blockchain.

 - Age: Shows how long ago a block was built.
 Can be toggled with Date Time (UTC) to display the date and time at which the block was built.

 - Txn: Total number of transactions in the block.
 Does not include contract internal transactions.

 - Gas Used: The total gas used in the block.
 The gas used percentage (out of the total gas limit) as well as the percentage of gas used over the gas target, was also included.

 - Gas Limit: Total gas limit for the block.

 - Base Fee: Post-London Upgrade, this represents the minimum gasUsed multiplier required for a transaction to be included in a block.

-- Reward: The total block reward received by the miner for including the block in the blockchain.
+- Reward: The total block reward received by the block producer for including the block in the blockchain.